warc0s/hdd-failure-rate-ml/README.md

 ---

-## Note
+## Notes

-In this README, I will provide a quick overview of the steps followed to achieve the best machine learning model for this project.
+1. In this README, I will provide a quick overview of the steps followed to achieve the best machine learning model for this project.
 For a more detailed explanation or to review the code used, please refer to the accompanying Jupyter notebook (`.ipynb`).

+2. The RandomForest model is not included here as its file size exceeds 25MB.
+If anyone would like to access it, they can either run the training code provided or request it from me via email or LinkedIn.

 ---